bounswe/2021SpringGroup12/practice-app/README.md

 * Activate the virtual environment:
   * Windows: `myenv\Scripts\activate`
   * Linux / MacOS:  `source myenv/bin/activate`
+* Clone the repo to your local and branch out.
 * Install the requirements: `pip install -r requirements.txt`
 * Execute the API:
   * Windows: